ahoffer/osgi/README.md

 ## Lesson 5: Create a Service
 * Services instead of methods or functions
 * Service as POJO
-* Registering  service programmatically
+* Registering a service programmatically

-## Lesson 6: Register a Service
+## Lesson 6: Consuming a service
 * Getting hold of a service programmatically

 ## Lesson 7: API
 * Decouple interface from implementation

-## Lesson 8: Service Provider
+## Lesson 8: Blueprint
-* Implementing the service provider
+* OSGi Blueprint Specification
-* Registering the service provider
+* Java beans
-* Finding and invoking the service provider from the Karaf shell
+* Dependency injection framework